Veterans Education Benefits

 Where to Start

-- Get a summary of the specific benefits that you are eligible for as a result of your service from your County Veteran Service Officer.
+- Get a summary of the specific benefits that you are eligible for as a result of your service from your County Veterans Service Officer.

 - After you register for classes, please complete a Veteran Services Information Sheet (VSIS) to let the School Certifying Official know that you wish to use veterans benefits to pay for school, and to request certification of those benefits.
 Once this form is completed, please allow one day for processing, and then contact the School Certifying Official to discuss what documentation she will need to certify your benefits.